* This article has been updated for 2024.

 Sloane Boutique

-Established in 2011, Sloane was OTR’s first women’s clothing store.
+Established in 2011, Sloane was OTR’s first women’s clothing and apparel store.
 They sell both stylish and upscale women and menswear, including popular brands like Ganni, Sesa, and Fabulous Furs.

 The Native One

-At the flagship store, shop for women’s clothes, housewares, plants, and stationery.
+Located on the corner of Vine and 14th Street, shop for women’s clothes, housewares, plants, and stationery.
 Buy athleisure, sweaters, and dresses for under $100.
-Hop across the river to Native’s second location, in Covington, Kentucky.
+You're sure to find the latest, on-trend styles in this aesthetically-appealing and fashion-forward boutique.

 Idlewild